 But the flamboyant Green would also take no flack from customers.
 He once ejected Carrie Nation from his coach after she snatched a cigar from his mouth and tossed it away.

 Cannon Ball Green’s business was exceedingly prosperous from about 1870 to 1880.
-As small settlements were springing up across the plains, “Cannonball Green” was instrumental in the organization of Greensburg, which was named for him.
+As small settlements were springing up across the plains, “Cannonball Green” was instrumental in organizing Greensburg, which was named for him.

 The prosperous days of the Cannonball route wouldn’t last; however, as the railroads moved west, the demand for stage service soon dwindled, and Green began to look for other business endeavors.
 In 1889, he was elected Kiowa County’s second representative in the Kansas legislature.